 Imbalanced Fine Tuning Generator

-Displayed above are the top six scoring compounds from their respective generators using the well trained and poorly trained QSAR models.
-Note the significant difference between Iktos Ranking scores and the structures of generated molecules.
+Note the significant difference between the top Iktos Ranking scores (1 vs 0.73) and the structures of generated molecules.
 Introduction of the unbalanced QSAR models results in poorly scored molecules due to inefficient exploration of the chemical space and inaccurate predictions of molecular properties.